barcek/sprk/README.md

 }
 ```

-This creates a directory named 'folder\_1' containing an empty sub-directory named 'folder\_2', a file named 'file\_1' with its content appended and a file named 'file\_2' with its content inserted.
+This creates a directory named 'folder1' containing an empty sub-directory named 'folder2', a file named 'file1' with its content appended and a file named 'file2' with its content inserted.
 The inserted content is indented by two spaces and positioned following the string 'Insert here:', preceded by a newline and a hyphen and followed by a semi-colon.

 ### Host tool use

 A tool's `provide_resources` method assigns the tool instance itself to each resource's `tool` attribute.
 This gives the resource instance access to the tool's attributes and methods.

-In addition, when a task is run the resource instance passes itself to any `call` value (see [Calls & items](#calls-items) above), making the tool accessible also to that function.
+In addition, when a task is run the resource instance passes itself to any `call` value (see [Calls & items](#calls--items) above), making the tool accessible also to that function.

 Most notably, the tool has a `state` attribute which takes a dictionary.
 This can be supplemented or updated in the form of a dictionary returned by any resource instance's `call` function, allowing values to be stored and used in later tasks.